Paul Wolff Campground

 Firewood is available at the campground office for $5 per bundle.
 Outside firewood is allowed to be brought into the campground, however, all firewood must either be completely burned or left on site.
 No firewood will be allowed to be taken off site, due to the Emerald Ash Borer quarantine and restrictions by the Illinois Department of Natural Resources.

-Paul Wolff Campground only accepts cash and checks for payment.
-Credit cards are not accepted.
+Paul Wolff Campground accepts payment via cash, check or credit card.
 Check-out is 2 p.m., each day.

 The camp season runs from May 1 through the final Sunday in October, each year.
 For more information about camp site availability and conditions, call our campground hotline at (630) 444-1200.